grafana/mimir/docs/sources/configuration/about-versioning.md

 # About versioning

-Mimir provides the following guarantees:
+This topic describes our guarantees for the Grafana Mimir v1.0 release.

-## Flags, Config and minor version upgrades
+## Flags, configuration, and minor version upgrades

-Upgrading Grafana Mimir from one minor version to the next should just work.
-That being said, we don't want to bump the major version every time we remove a configuration parameter.
-Please see [Parameter Lifecycle]({{< relref "./reference-configuration-parameters/#parameter-lifecycle" >}}) for how we handle removal of configuration paramaeters.
+Upgrading Grafana Mimir from one minor version to the next minor version should work, but we don't want to bump the major version every time we remove a configuration parameter.
+We will keep deprecated flags and YAML configuration parameters in place for two minor releases.
+You can use the `deprecated_flags_inuse_total` metric to generate an alert that helps you determine if you're using a deprecated flag.

+These guarantees don't apply to [experimental features](#experimental-features).

 ## Reading old data

-The Grafana Mimir maintainers commit to ensuring future versions can read data written by versions up to two years old.
-In practice we expect to be able to read more, but this is our guarantee.
+The Grafana Mimir maintainers commit to ensuring that future versions can read data written by versions within the last two years.
+In practice, we expect to be able to read data written more than two years ago, but a maximum of two years is our guarantee.

 ## API Compatibility

-Grafana Mimir strives to be 100% API compatible with Prometheus (under `/prometheus/*`); any deviation from this is considered a bug, except:
+Grafana Mimir strives to be 100% API compatible with Prometheus (under `/prometheus/*`).
+We consider any deviation from this 100% API compatibility to be a bug, except for the following scenarios:

-- Additional API endpoints for creating, removing and modifying alerts and recording rules.
+- Additional API endpoints for creating, removing, modifying alerts, and recording rules.
-- Additional API around pushing metrics (under `/prometheus/api/push`).
+- Additional APIs that push metrics (under `/prometheus/api/push`).
-- Additional API endpoints for management of Grafana Mimir itself, such as the ring.
-These APIs are not part of the any compatibility guarantees.
+- Additional API endpoints for management of Grafana Mimir, such as the ring.
+These APIs are not included in any compatibility guarantees.

 ## Experimental features

-Grafana Mimir is an actively developed project and we want to encourage the introduction of new features and capabilities.
-As such, not everything in each release of Grafana Mimir is considered "production-ready".
-Features not considered "production-ready" will be marked "experimental" in the documentation.
-The flags used to enable and/or configure these features will also be marked "experimental", as described in [Parameter Categories]({{< relref "./reference-configuration-parameters/#parameter-categories" >}}).
+Grafana Mimir is an actively developed project and we encourage the introduction of new features and capabilities.

-There are no backwards compatibility guarantees on anything marked experimental.
-All configuration parameters relating to experimental features are subject to change.

-Currently experimental features are:
+Not everything in each release of Grafana Mimir is considered production-ready.
+We mark as "Experimental" all features and flags that we don't consider production-ready.

+We do not guarantee backwards compatibility for experimental features and flags.
+Configuration and flags are subject to change.

+The following features are currently experimental:

-- Ruler: tenant federation.
+- Ruler: Tenant federation
-- Distributor: metrics relabeling.
+- Distributor: Metrics relabeling
-- Purger: tenant deletion API.
+- Purger: Tenant deletion API
 - Exemplar storage
   - `-ingester.max-global-exemplars-per-user`
   - `-ingester.exemplars-update-period`